 HoneyBook gives you a better edge on booking clients and booking them faster.
 Once people are on their phones or on their computers at home, what they’re doing is looking for the easiest way to get something booked.
 If you decide you want to send a PDF to the client, and they want to look at it, and then they have to print it out, scan it, sign it and send it back to you, guess what?
 I’ve beaten you to that.
 I got that wedding, you didn’t.
 And that’s an easiness about HoneyBook, making sure that you get those clients faster.

 – Marck Dickinson

 HoneyBook gives you multiple photography business tools for service selection, contract, online invoice, and payment.
 Better yet, it lets you combine all or some of the features into one template.
-If you want, you can send a sales brochure, book a consultation to walk through your services, then send your contract, invoice, and payment based on what you agree with your client.
+If you want, you can send a sales brochure, book a consultation to walk through your services, then send your photography contract, invoice, and payment based on what you agree with your client.

 Or, get it all done in one go by sending a pricing guide that lets clients choose their services on their own.
-From there, your template will automatically populate their choices into an online contract and photography invoice on the next pages so they can review and make payment.
+From there, your template will automatically populate their choices into an online contract and photography invoice template on the next pages so they can review and make payment.